DNM1008/Dots/README.md

 file is designed to work around them, jst remember to edit the files `config.py` and `autostart.sh` to your liking.

-You should also install the [Catppuccin](https://github.com/catppuccin/Catppuccin)
+You should also install the [Catppuccin](https://github.com/catppuccin/Catppuccin) GTK and QT themes.
+The `gtkrc` file in `./config/gtk2.0/` can be copied to `/etc/gtk-2.0/` to apply the GTK theme.

 *If you use another language like me*: install fcitx.